Search Domain GPOs for Any Text String with PowerShell

 Key Capabilities

-- Provides a quick way to find candidate GPOs before deeper precedence analysis
+- Helps you identify candidate GPOs before doing deeper precedence analysis

 # Import the Group Policy module (usually loads automatically, but good practice)